 If you're someone who enjoys the raw cookie dough more than the cookies, you are not alone.
 But what if a craving strikes and you don't feel like making a whole batch of cookies?
 Whip up a single-serving-size batch of edible cookie dough.

-This edible cookie dough for one is so quick and easy, you'll be whipped it up whenever you're craving something sweet.
-It's great for kids interesting in cooking since there's no oven involved.
+This edible cookie dough for one is so quick and easy, you'll be whipping it up whenever you're craving something sweet.
+It's great for kids interested in cooking since there's no oven involved.
 The small serving size makes it convenient if there's just one or two of you, and will help prevent overindulging.
 Add your choice of mix-ins to customize the flavor.

 5 tablespoons all-purpose flour

 1/4 teaspoon vanilla extract

 1 pinch kosher salt

 1 tablespoon heavy cream or milk (or less, as needed)